Ironhack-Miami-FTWD-January-2019/lab-javascript-all-times-movies/README.md

 ### Iteration 5: Steven Spielberg.
 The best?

-One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome movies that show up on our list, but we want to know how many!
+One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome drama movies that show up on our list, but we want to know how many!

-Go ahead and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.
+Go ahead and create a `howManyMovies` method that receives an array as a parameter and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.

 ### Iteration 6: Alphabetic Order

 Another famous way to order the movies is to sort them alphabetically using the `title` key.
 But in this case we only need to print the title of the first 20.
 Easy Peasy for an expert like you :wink:

+Create a `orderAlphabetically` method, that receive an array and return an array of first 20 titles, alphabetically ordered.
+Return only the title of each movie, and if the array you receive have less than 20 movies, return all of them order

 ### BONUS Iteration: Best yearly rate average